nuxt/content/docs/content/blog/ui-pro-docs-migration.md

 #### Catch-all pages

-- `Divider` has been renamed in `Separator`
+- `Divider` has been renamed to `Separator`
 - `FindPageHeadline` must be imported from `#ui-pro/utils/content`
 - `prose` property does not exist no more on `PageBody` component.
 ::

 ::prose-tip{to="https://github.com/nuxt-ui-pro/docs/tree/v3"}
 That's it!
-The docs starter is now fully running on both UI and Content v3 🎉 You can have a check at the source code on GitHub.
+The docs starter is now fully running on both UI and Content v3 🎉 You check out the source code on GitHub.
 ::

 ## Bonus: Edit on Studio